 If you have a

-question, please give us a call!
+question, please give us a call or drop us an email!
 We make

 every chime start to finish, and take a lot of pride in making our chimes out

 of the best materials.
 The string on them will last at least 10 years (maybe

 more, but we’ve tested it for that long).

 The chain is stainless steel, and made in the USA.
 Our tops are 16 gauge steel, that are powder